RESOURCES

 Jay Clarke's New Book Tackles the History of Philanthropy

-![]() The FCH congratulates Jay Clarke (Professor Emeritus of History at Jacksonville University) on the publication of his new book titled Fifty Years of Begging: Dr. J. Calvitt Clarke and Christian Children’s Fund.
+The FCH congratulates Jay Clarke (Professor Emeritus of History at Jacksonville University) on the publication of his book titled Fifty Years of Begging: Dr. J. Calvitt Clarke and Christian Children’s Fund.
 Beginning in 1938, Dr. Clarke, Jay's grandfather, ran the world's largest Protestant organization dedicated to children's welfare.
-Fifty Years of Begging is an exploration into Dr. Clarke's life and legacy in the world of philanthropy during the 20th century.
-Jay's book was recently reviewed in the Blue Ink Review.
+This work is an exploration into Dr. Clarke's life and legacy in the world of philanthropy during the 20th century and was recently reviewed in the Blue Ink Review.
 Jay has served as the FCH president (1997-1998, 2003-2004, and 2008-2009) and founded the FCH Annals, our peer reviewed journal.
 The FCH has named the award for the best undergraduate paper presented at the annual meeting after him.

 FCH Organizers Featured on